-Learn how to use the Azure Management Portal to create a virtual machine running OpenSUSE Linux from the Image Gallery, and then install and configure a MySQL database on the virtual machine.
+Learn how to use the Azure Management Portal to create a virtual machine running OpenSUSE Linux from the Image Marketplace, and then install and configure a MySQL database on the virtual machine.

 The Azure Command-Line Tools for Mac and Linux are a set of command-line tools for deploying and managing Azure services.
 Use the command-line tools to create and manage websites and virtual machines in Azure.